noripyt/django-cachalot/README.rst

 ...............

-django-cachalot modifies Django in place during execution to add a caching tool is added just before SQL queries are executed.
+django-cachalot modifies Django in place during execution to add a caching tool just before SQL queries are executed.
 We detect which cache keys must be removed when some data is created/changed/deleted on the database.